Broadstone, Dublin: Decline of the railway

-By the 1930s the railway was failing too and the last train arrived from Westport in 1937.
+By the 1930s the railway was in decline and the last train arrived from Westport in 1937.
 In 1944 the Canal and Railway both passed into the ownership of the state transport company Córas Iompair Éireann (CIÉ), which transferred all its steam locomotives there in 1954.
 However, when steam locomotion ended in 1961, Broadstone was closed.

 Foster Aqueduct was removed in 1951 to facilitate road widening.

-Today the historic building is used as offices by Bus Éireann and the rest of the site is used as a parking and servicing area for buses, with the main building mostly obscured by public housing and light industrial buildings.
+Today the historic building is used as offices by Bus Éireann and the rest of the site is used as a parking and servicing area for buses, with the main building mostly obscured from view from the street.